CNN Slammed By Sanders, Others For ‘Attack’ On Trump Signing ‘MAGA’ Hats For Troops During Visit

 — Curtis Houck (@CurtisHouck) December 27, 2018

-“When you’ve run out of dumb anti-Trump stories to write this happens,” wrote podcast host Dan Bongino, who continued his tweet by sharing the title of the original article “Troops bringing Trump hats to sign my violate military rule.”
+“When you’ve run out of dumb anti-Trump stories to write this happens,” wrote podcast host Dan Bongino, who continued his tweet by sharing the title of the original article “Troops bringing Trump hats to sign may violate military rule.”

-Other users, Fox News noted, were quick to point out that former President Obama and former First Lady Michelle, as well as former Vice President Joe Biden all signed autographs during visits to military bases.
+Other users, Fox News noted, were quick to point out that former President Obama and former first lady Michelle, as well as former Vice President Joe Biden all signed autographs during visits to military bases.

 Absolutely.
 I had @BarackObama and @JoeBiden at my base and my troops got autographs on all kinds of things, including campaign memorabilia.
 Never crossed my mind to question there actions because I didn’t need to, dammit.